michielkempen/laravel-actions/README.md

 php artisan vendor:publish --provider="MichielKempen\LaravelActions\ActionsServiceProvider" --tag="migrations"
 ```

-After the migration has been published you can create the `queued_actions` by running the migrations:
+After the migration has been published you can create the `queued_action_chains` and `queued_actions` database tables
+by running:

 ```bash
 php artisan migrate